NSkeledzija/wh1000-connect/README.md

 Usage:

+Download the file, store it somewhere, perhaps in your home dir, add execute permissions:

+`chmod +x ~/wh1000-connect/wh1000-connect.sh`

-Download the file, store it somewhere, perhaps in your home dir, I use an alias for running it, put something like this in your .bashrc:
+I use an alias for running it, put something like this in your .bashrc:

 `alias whc='~/wh1000-connect/wh1000-connect.sh 2D:E6:B0:De:7F:96'`